DackeLab/SkyRoomsGtk/README.md

 2. Four black boxes (`A`, `B`, `C`, and `D`)
 3. Two LED strips (`AB` and `CD` )
 4. (at least) two 5 VDC power adapters
+5. A MacBook Air
+6. A power adapter for the laptop

 Connect the `A` end of the `AB` LED strip to black box `A`